- Why Grad Studies at SFU?

 - If you're a Canadian student, find out if you are eligible for TriCouncil Awards (CIHR / SSHRC / NSERC) at the master's or doctoral level

 - If you're an international student, look for awards provided by your home country.
 If you're coming to SFU with a national award, you may be eligible for the Provost International Fellowship.
+Check your eligibility on your academic unit's list of awards.

 - The Government of Canada maintains a database of awards for incoming students from various countries.